brimoran/Digital-Ocean-set-up/README.md

 Take a snapshot to save money :) or to share set up.

 Cost is only 5 cents per GB per month.
-So only c.
-10 cents or so to keep per month.
+Snapshot size is c.
+10 GB so only c.
+50 cents or so to keep per month.

 And hen to restore...